warlon-mhite/ganjacraft/README.md

 # GANJACRAFT
-A fun and useful MineCraft mod.
-(WiP)
+A fun and useful MineCraft mod.<br/>
-Made with MCreator under any chemical influences in any sort :)<br/>
+Made with MCreator under no chemical influences of any sort :)<br/>

 <ul>FEATURES :</ul>
 <li>Plant and harvest indica cannabis